All Seasons

 • BBC Two

-"A Midsummer Night's Dream" focuses on three parallel stories: the trials and experiences of two sets of lovers camping in a magical forest, the world of the Fairy King and Queen and their elves, and a group of rough craftsmen attempting to stage a production of "Pyramus and Thisby" for the wedding of the Duke of Athens.
 Hermia is in love with Lysander, but her father wants her to marry Demetrius.
 To escape the arranged marriage, she and Lysander elope into the woods.
 Demetrius follows them, and he is pursued by Helena, who nurses an unrequited passion for him.
-A love quadrangle develops among the young lovers when mischievous Puck plays Cupid.
-"The course of true love never did run smooth" says Lysander.
-Meanwhile, a group of amateur actors rehearses a badly-written play in the woods, and soon all find their lives changed by the doings of Oberon and Titania, the warring king and queen of the fairies.
-Magic, action, love and humor are the ingredients for this unforgettable spell.
+Puck the fairy makes both of the boys fall in love with the same girl.
+Meanwhile, a group of rough craftsmen rehearse a badly-written play in the woods for the wedding of the Duke of Athens.
+Soon all find their lives changed by the actions of Oberon and Titania, the warring king and queen of the fairies.
+Magic, action, love and humour are the ingredients for this unforgettable spell.

 Season 5